aedobbyn/workflow-helpers/git_workflow_r.md

 <br>

 For everything else...there's MasterCard.
-Or rather, [this tutorial](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting/file-level-operations).
+Or rather, [one of many tutorials](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting/file-level-operations).

 <br>

-***

 ***Common use cases***